zyedidia/micro/runtime/help/options.md

 * `ruler`: display line numbers.

     default value: `true`

-* `relativeruler`: make line numbers display relatively.
-If set to true, all lines except for the line that the cursor is located will display the distance from the cursor's line.

-    default value: `false`

 * `savecursor`: remember where the cursor was last time the file was opened and put it there when you open the file again.
 Information is saved to